A great main coarse with healthy whole grain and a kick of jalapeño for a filling and unforgettable meal!

 - 4 cups WEM Organic Corn Flour

-Beat in about 1/2 cup broth to give the mixture the consistency of soft cookie dough; it should hold it’s shape in a spoon.
-Salt to taste.
+- Beat in about 1/2 cup broth to give the mixture the consistency of soft cookie dough; it should hold it’s shaped in a spoon.

 Form the tamales: